 Protection from the Elements

 Heavy downpours can cause severe damage.
 If water gets in the camper, it can cause damage to the delicate parts.
-If you live in a location where hailstorms and strong windsare common, protecting your RV with a steel constructed carport is recommended.
+Protecting your RV with a steel-constructed carport is recommended if you live where hailstorms and strong winds are expected.

 Preserve the Interior